-The following selected consolidated statements of loss and other comprehensive loss data for the years ended December 31, 2020, 2019 and 2018 and the selected consolidated statements of financial position data as of December 31, 2020 and 2019, are derived from our audited consolidated financial statements set forth elsewhere in this prospectus.
+The following selected consolidated statements of loss and other comprehensive loss data for the years ended December 31, 2020, 2019 and 2018 and the selected consolidated statements of financial position data as of December 31, 2020 and 2019 are derived from our audited consolidated financial statements set forth elsewhere in this prospectus.
+The following selected consolidated statements of profit and total comprehensive income data for the six months ended June 30, 2021 and 2020 and the selected consolidated statements of financial position data as of June 30, 2021 are derived from our unaudited consolidated financial statements set forth elsewhere in this prospectus.